Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

 - Or, if you prefer to create something custom, you can simply describe your workflow in plain language.
 Capably’s AI agent will guide you through the process using its Describe–Criticise–Automate method to shape a solution based on your input.

-To performs a simple invoice matching automation workflow, follow these steps:
+To perform a simple invoice matching automation workflow, follow these steps:

 1—Open the Finance Department section in your Capably AI workspace.
 Click on the Library, find the Invoice Matching workflow, and click Add.